Shingura/Shingura.github.io/README.md

-Redirect from horizons.zone to horizobs-zone.notion.site
+Redirect from horizons.zone to horizon-zone.notion.site